brunomnsilva/JavaFXSmartGraph/README.md

 ```

 :warning: Please note that the files `smartgraph.css` and `smartgraph.properties` **must be added manually** to your project.

-:bulb: You should be able to use the artifact with Maven and Gradle projects with little effort.

 You can also find in the [releases section](https://github.com/brunomnsilva/JavaFXSmartGraph/releases) the binaries, source code and documentation.